compusciencing/compusciencing.github.io/_posts/2019-12-16-report-robotics-game.md

 Despite my reservations I decided to take the plunge, after all if I am going to do programming well I might as well do it.
 First things first, learning the framework.
 For this project we used [matter.js](https://brm.io/matter-js/), after some initial trial and errors, I was somewhat taken back by how much upfront effort goes into just learning a framework.
 I started this project in July and probably spent close to two months just understanding the framework, reading up on it and trying little things here and there, before I felt comfortable with really implementing things.
 [Here is my first wheel](https://youtu.be/LAWlVSrMpFs).
 This was when I thought things were going to be easy.

-# THE STRUGGLE IS REAL
+# The Struggle Is Real

 The first real struggle in the project came when trying to insert the limbs into the wheel.
 The car example provided by matter.js was not usable for us because we needed the vehicle to extend/retract limbs and to grow/shrink in size.
 You notice [in this video] (https://youtu.be/sh5Ya6LHlhI) that there are limbs within the wheels and we can rotate the object, but it is not near enough compared to what was required to be functional for the game.
 In [this video](https://youtu.be/yZxBLcUBJKY) you can see the robot is close to be functional in how it moves but the limbs inside the wheel are not correct.